tkrishp/personal_finance_manager/README.md

 # Personal Finance Manager

 ## Introduction
-PFM is an intuitive web app for iPhone/Chrome browser users that provides various vizualizations of spending habbits.
+PFM is an intuitive web app for iPhone/Chrome browser users that provides various vizualizations to understand spending patterns.
 It is built using [iWebkit][], [Google Vizualization][] for front-end.
 MySQL and PHP are server side components.
   [iWebKit]: http://snippetspace.com/portfolio/iwebkit/
   [Google Vizualization]: https://developers.google.com/chart/interactive/docs/reference